cisco/mercury/README.md

 # Mercury: network metadata capture and analysis
 <img align="right" src="./mercury.png" width="200">

-This package contains two programs for fingerprinting network traffic and capturing and analyzing packet metadata: **mercury**, a Linux application that leverages the modern Linux kernel's high-performance networking capabilities (AF_PACKET and TPACKETv3), which is described below, and [**pmercury**](python/README.md), a portable python application.
+This package contains two programs for fingerprinting network traffic and capturing and analyzing packet metadata: **mercury**, a standalone application for Linux and macOS, and [**pmercury**](python/README.md), a portable python application.
+On Linux, mercury leverages the kernel's high-performance AF_PACKET TPACKETv3 capture path; on macOS, mercury supports interface capture through libpcap.
 There is also a [User's Guide](https://github.com/cisco/mercury/wiki/Using-Mercury).
 While mercury is used in some production applications, please consider this software as a 'beta'.
 The [CHANGELOG](doc/CHANGELOG.md) itemizes changes across different versions.

 ## Overview